 Most gardeners are familiar with begonias.
 They are unusually treated as an annual bedding plant.
 But all types of begonias can be grown as house plants and tuberous begonias are the showiest, with their double blooms that are so vibrant in color.
 Many of them also have showy leaves in the off flowering season, too.

 I love the way the leaves of oxalis close up when the sun goes down.
 The plant has shamrock shaped leaves in a triangular shape and seems to always have a show of pink or white blooms that sit above the plant.
 Oxalis is a perennial that grows outdoors from small bulbs, but it’s also happy indoors if you have medium to bright light.
 As a special treat, give it as a gift to a gardening friend for St. Patrick’s day!
-See my tips for growing oxalis here.
+Get oxalis plant care tips here.